eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-5. The Wallet Instance SHALL validate that the CA that issued the certificate for the Relying Party Instance, did not revoke since then the certificate of the Relying Party Instance, or any other certificate in the trust chain leading up to its trust anchor).
+5. The Wallet Instance SHALL validate that the CA that issued the certificate for the Relying Party Instance, did not revoke since then the certificate of the Relying Party Instance, or any other certificate in the trust chain leading up to its trust anchor.

 Below is a high-level sequence diagram for Relying Party Authentication, independent of the protocol beneath for retrieving the attestations;